Michael Manyin Jawong

-Datuk Amar Michael Manyin anak Jawong (born 25 May 1944) is a Malaysian politician who served as Member of the Sarawak State Legislative Assembly (MLA) for Tebedu from September 1996 to his retirement in December 2021.
-From 2017 to 2022, he served as the Minister of Education, Science and Technological Research.
+Michael Manyin anak Jawong (born 25 May 1944) is a Malaysian politician and educator who served as the Minister of Education, Science and Technological Research of Sarawak from 2017 to 2022.
+A member of Parti Pesaka Bumiputera Bersatu, he represented Tebedu in Sarawak State Legislative Assembly from 1996 until his retirement in 2021.

+Born in Sarawak.
+He was an educator before joining politics, and was the principal of Kolej DPAH Abdillah.
 He previously held a post of Urban Development and Tourism Minister and Sarawak Youth, Sports and Solidarity Minister.
-He was an educator before joining politics, and was the principal of Kolej Datu Patinggi Abang Haji Abdillah.
+He was educated at the University of London, earning a Master's degree there in the 1970s.